 - If you want to get a joint degree, look for a program that offers the most efficient dual-degree program.

 - If you want to use your business law degree for corporate, entrepreneurial or general business administration interests, a Juris Doctor (J.D.) and bar exam isn't necessary, so you may want to consider a standalone master's degree program in the field.

 Degree Program Information

-Since the most common way to get a degree in business law is through a dual-degree program, students should check that their chosen school offers an easy way through the two programs.
+The most common way to get a degree in business law is through a dual-degree program.
 Some schools allow students to take fewer credits for a dual program than they would if they were to take each program separately.
-For a degree in business law, this often means that a certain number of credits taken from the law program will apply towards a Master of Business Administration (MBA), and some credits from the business school will apply towards a Juris Doctor (JD) degree.
+For a degree in business law, this often means that a certain number of credits taken from the law program will apply towards a Master of Business Administration (MBA), and some credits from the business school will apply towards a J.D. degree.

 Business law students study basic business information such as operations management, financial management and cost analysis.
 They also study civil law, constitutional law and criminal law, briefly, but focus mainly on the legal aspects of running a business, corporate responsibility and aspects of the civil court procedure.

 If you want to enroll in an interdisciplinary program that covers both business and law, you can find multiple graduate-level degree options.
 You may improve your chances for career success by enrolling at one of the country's highest-ranked law schools.